okohll/abdocs/content/docs/tables/options.md

 ### Only from within tab
 If this is ticked, users can add records but only when accessing this table's form from within a tab of a parent record.
 This can help ensure that child records are always connected to a parent and aren't created as 'orphans'.

-## Allow clone
+## Allow clone and merge
 (Off by default).
-Show a clone record button when a user is viewing a record.
-This makes a simple copy of all data in the record.
+Show a clone/merge record button when a user is viewing a record.

+Cloning makes a simple copy of all data in the record.
 The contents of tabs are not cloned.
 A more advanced clone facility can be created with a [workflow]({{<relref "/docs/workflows">}}) if desired.

+Merging allows the user to select another record to merge with this one.
+This is commonly use to resolve a situation where there are duplicate records.
+The contents of one are merged into the other, then the first deleted.
+A wizard will guide the user through selecting which data to keep from each record.
+Child records from the deleted record will be re-attached to the one remaining.
+So for example if Organisation 1 containing two contacts is merged with Organisation 2 containing 3, a single organisation with five contacts will result.

 ## Allow remove
 (On by default).
 Allow records to be deleted by people with EDIT privileges as well as people with MANAGE privileges, who can always delete.